-I always dreamed of visiting my ancestral home of Odessa.
+Perspective | I always dreamed of visiting my ancestral home of Odessa.
 But not like this.

 My fear is that I’ve come to Odessa just in time to witness the same destruction and bloodshed happen here.
 Russian forces are advancing from the east, where they’ve already captured Kherson, and are in a fight with Ukrainian troops for Mykolaiv, just 80 miles from here.
 Russian warships are off the coast.

 There’s no doubt the Russians will make a move on this city.
 And the iconic streets I heard so much about as a kid are now blockaded with sandbags and metal antitank hedgehogs.
-Armed members of the military and Territorial Defense Forces patrol the streets.
+Armed members of the military and reserve Territorial Defense Forces patrol the streets.
 The 7 p.m. curfew is strict.
 One museum I walked by has put razor wire over the gate, looking more like a prison than a place with fine art on the walls.

 Odesa is preparing for the worst.
 This is the Derybasivka Street, Odesa’s scenic pedestrian zone, usually filled with chic and creative restaurants and cafés… #Ukraine pic.twitter.com/vamvT4w2HM— Mattia Nelles (@mattia_n) March 6, 2022